tsengwoody/Access8Math/readme.md

 * Alt + I: Interact with the math block when the editing cursor is over it.
 * Alt + H: Show the view command menu (virtual menu) for preview or export.
 Please refer to the “Import and Export” section for more details.

-Note: Enable or disable command gestures at startup in Settings > Writing.
+Note: Command gestures can be enabled or disabled at startup in the Access8Math writing settings.
 Press NVDA + Alt + C in the editing area to enable or disable the command gesture.
 The shortcut can be changed in the NVDA input gestures.

 ### Shortcut Gestures (Toggle: NVDA + Alt + S)

 When the editing cursor is in the LaTeX block, press A ~ Z or F1 ~ F12 to quickly insert the bound LaTeX, and press Shift + Alphabets, Shift + F1 ~ F12 to read out the bound LaTeX of the shortcut gesture (it’s necessary to set up the shortcut gesture in the LaTeX Command Menu first).

-Note: Enable or disable shortcut gestures at startup in Settings > Writing.
+Note: Shortcut gestures can be enabled or disabled at startup in the Access8Math writing settings.
 Press NVDA + Alt + S in the editor to enable or disable shortcut gestures.
 The shortcut can be changed in the NVDA input gestures.

 ### Greek Alphabets Gestures (Toggle: NVDA + Alt + G)